-Computer Engineering TEJ201 Grade 10 Open
+Computer Engineering Grade 10

+TEJ201 Open

+Build, program, and battle robots while learning about computer hardware and electronics.
 This course introduces students to computer systems, networking, and interfacing, as well as electronics and robotics.
-Students will assemble, repair, and configure computers with various types of operating systems 1and application software.
+Students will assemble, repair, and configure computers with various types of operating systems and application software.
 Students will build small electronic circuits and write computer programs to control simple peripheral devices or robots.
 Students will also develop an awareness of related environmental and societal issues, and will learn about secondary and post-secondary pathways and career opportunities in computer technology.